lzanconi/SplitFlapMotionDetectionImageRecognition/README.md

 		"Whale.jpg"
 	]
 }**: -> an array of images, each one representing the final picture each split flap shows when it's still.\
-The software use this images to compare them with its video feed and tries to recognize them.
+The software compares these images with its video feed frame and tries to recognize them.